runemadsen/rune.js/documentation.md

 Can be used to scale both shapes and groups.
 If called on a shape, the shape will scale while staying at the same position.
 If called on a group, the group will scale all children, including their `x` and `y` positions.

+Keep in mind that scaling is a one-time transformation that only affects the current state of the shape.
+So calling `scale()` on an empty polygon, path or group will have no affect at all.

 ### `addParent(parent)`

 Changes the parent of the shape to group passed in the `parent` parameter.